unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 E             2
 ```

 This frequency table allows us to answer many of our questions about the distribution of the grade variable.
 What are its distinct values?
 A, B, C, D, and E. How frequently does each value occur?
 A: 10 times, B: 23 times, and so on.
 Which value is the most frequent?
 C. Which value is the least frequent?
 E. Is there anything interesting or unusual about their distribution?
-For this last question it helps to visualise the data, and a good way is to use bars:
+For this last question, it helps to visualise the data, and a good way is to use bars:

 <div id="bars"></div>
 <script>